-Paul used the expression, “you have fallen from grace” to describe the sudden shift or departure of the Galatians believers from faith alone in Jesus Christ and His finished work of atonement on the cross to themselves, their performance and the works of the law as the basis of having a loving and intimate relationship with God and enjoying God’s favour and blessing.
+Paul used the expression, “you have fallen from grace” to describe the sudden shift or departure of the Galatians believers from faith alone in Jesus Christ and His finished work to themselves and the works of the law as the basis of having a loving and intimate relationship with God and enjoying God’s favour and blessing.

-The foolish Galatians fell away from grace while seeking to add their good works according to the Law of Moses to the finished work of Jesus on the cross as a means of earning or obtaining God’s love, acceptance, favour, or blessing.
+The foolish Galatians fell away from grace while seeking to add their good works according to the Law of Moses to the finished work of Jesus as a means of earning or obtaining God’s love, acceptance, favour, or blessing.

-Like the foolish Galatians, who began their walk with God in faith and in the Spirit but later began to seek perfection by the works of the law, many believers today are also falling away from grace by seeking to please and impress God and by striving to earn and deserve God’s love, acceptance, favour, or blessing by their performance, self-righteousness, good works or holy acts.
+Like the foolish Galatians, who began their walk with God by faith and in the Spirit but later began to seek perfection by the works of the law, many believers today are also falling away from grace by seeking to please and impress God, or by striving to earn and deserve God’s love, acceptance, favour, or blessing by their performance, self-righteousness, good works or holy acts.

-When you seek to use or add your performance, self-righteousness, good works or holy acts to the finished work of Jesus Christ on the cross as a basis of having a loving and intimate relationship with God or as a means of obtaining and enjoying God’s approval, favour, goodness or blessing; you have fallen away from grace.
+When you seek to add your performance, self-righteousness, good works or holy acts to the finished work of Jesus Christ as a basis of having a loving and intimate relationship with God or as a means of obtaining and enjoying God’s approval, favour, goodness or blessing; you have fallen away from grace!

-Beloved, you have fallen away from grace when like the foolish Galatians you are seeking to impress, compel, motivate or manipulate God to love, accept, or bless you on the basis of your good performance, self-righteousness, good works or holy acts – fasting and prayers, tithes and offerings, or service..
+Beloved, you have fallen away from grace when like the foolish Galatians you are seeking to impress, compel, motivate or manipulate God to love, accept, or bless you on the basis of your good performance, self-righteousness, good works or holy acts – fasting and prayers, giving tithes and offerings, or doing ministry.

-If you are a believer in Christ, the Scripture clearly teaches that God has loved, accepted and blessed you perfectly, completely and eternally in His Beloved Son Jesus Christ and through His finished work on the cross.
+If you are a believer in Christ, the Scripture clearly teaches that God has loved, accepted and blessed you perfectly, completely and eternally in His Beloved Son, Jesus Christ, and through His finished work.